Step 1: Send your products to Google Merchant Center

 After creating a generator and setting up the Google Ads & Sync status settings, it is time to set up rules.
 In order for the Performance Max ads to work as effectively as possible, copy the rules of your Google Shopping feed to the Shopping ad generator.
 After doing that, you can add extra rules for filtering out products.

 Step 5: Creating a new Performance Max Retail campaign

-Under the campaigns step you set up the basic settings for the campaign.
-You need to fill in the following 3 settings:
+Under the campaigns step, you set up the basic settings for the campaign.
+You need to fill in the following settings:

 [brand]is a dynamic field, Channable may generate campaigns entitled Adidas shoes and Nike shoes.
-If you already had a campaign named Nike shoes on Google, then Channable will connect to Nike shoes.
-Channable will then additionally create a new campaign entitled Adidas shoes since that one did not exist previously.
+If you already have a campaign named Nike shoes on Google, then Channable will connect to Nike shoes.
+Channable will then additionally create a new campaign entitled Adidas shoes, since that one did not exist previously.

 - Campaign country: Once you filled in the name, you can choose your campaign country.
 Select the country out of the drop-down list.
 Note that this is the country of sale, it does not concern targeting